opal.parser package

 - Returns:

-A dictionary of design variable names (key) and their bounds
+- A dictionary with design variable names (keys) and their input value.

 - Return type: